auxmoney/grafana-waterfall-panel/README.md

 | number     | yes      | duration in seconds |
 | string     | no       | name                |

+Make sure you select the fields of the time series as a "Table"!

 The time frame will be calculated automatically and creates the panel frame.
 Each tuple will be represented by a bar in the panel, starting at its "starting point" and taking up space relative to its "duration".